Prescott Fire Department

 The Prescott Fire Department is the municipal fire department for the city of Prescott, Arizona.
 Additionally, the PFD provides aircraft rescue and firefighting for the Prescott Municipal Airport.
 Founded in 1885, it is the oldest fire department in the state of Arizona.
+It was the first municipal fire dept. in the US to have a hotshot qualified fire crew.
 With a coverage area of 41.5 sqmi and serving a population of 39,843, the PFD consists of 92 career personnel, split among five fire stations.

 History

 Prescott's official fire protection system began in 1884 with the installation of wells in the courthouse plaza and the formation of the Prescott Volunteer Fire Department.
 In 1954, it merged with three other volunteer companies; they renamed themselves the Prescott Fire Department.

 Granite Mountain Hotshots

 The Granite Mountain Hotshots were a group within the department whose mission was to fight wildfires.
 Founded in 2002 as a fuels mitigation crew, it transitioned to a handcrew (Type 2 I/A) in 2004, and ultimately to a hotshot crew in 2008.
 The crew had their own fire station, station 7, where equipment, including two 10-person crew carriers, was housed.
 The 2017 film Only the Brave was based on the Granite Mountain Hotshots and the Yarnell Hill Fire.